Chapter 15 : The Art in Dark Arts

 Loving a Mudblood who was also a member of the Order and not to mention the best friend of the Dark Lord’s worst enemy would carry a death sentence.

-Draco became lost in a vision for a moment.
+With that terrifying thought, Draco became lost in a vision.
 Instead of being surrounded by students in their black tuxedos, Draco suddenly saw them as black-hooded silver masked Death Eaters.

 They were surrounding him in a circle, preparing to torture him before sending the final blow.